Relating flat connections and polylogarithms on higher genus Riemann surfaces: Gauge transforming to

 \section{Gauge transforming $\cK_\text{E}$ to $\cJ_\text{DHS} $}

 In this section we give the second explicit construction of a gauge transformation and of an automorphism of the Lie algebra $\mg$ that relate the connection $d-\cK_\text{E}$ with the connection $d-\cJ_\text{DHS}$.
+Although the construction of this section will turn out to be inverse to that of the previous one by the results of section \ref{sec:new5}, its separate construction has advantages for both structural understanding of and practical calculations with the polylogarithm functions associated with $\cK_\text{E}$ and $\cJ_\text{DHS}$, see section \ref{sec:5}.

 The construction of the gauge transformation in section \ref{sec:4.1} is divided into two steps.
 In the first step we exploit the $(0,1)$ component of $\cJ_{\rm DHS}$, which is purely anti-holomorphic, to reproduce the anti-holomorphic part of $d-\cJ_\text{DHS}$.
 In the second step, we then exploit the differential $\cK_\text{E}$ to complete the construction of a gauge transformation $\cU_{\rm E}(x,p)$ which reproduces the desired monodromies.
 Finally, in section \ref{4.ssecRelCon} we construct a Lie algebra automorphism in the form of an appropriate redefinition $a\cup b\to \ach\cup\bch$ to match the residue of the gauge transformation of $\cK_{\rm E}(x,p;\ach,\bch)$ with that of $\cJ_{\rm DHS}(x,p;a,b)$.
 Explicit formulas at low degree for the gauge transformation and for the automorphism are given in section \ref{sec4.5}.